 Accessory Drive Belts

 While some accessories in your car are electrically powered by the charging system, others use the engine itself as their power source.
-The power for these accessories is delivered by a system of pulleys and belts.
+Power delivery to these accessories is by a system of pulleys & belts.
 Examples of these accessories are:

 - Water Pump for engine cooling